 If the $25,000 per year limit is not enough, you can sell baked goods as a home kitchen operation and make an extra $1,000 per month.

 You must register with the health department before selling cottage foods under this law, and usually there is no fee to do so.
+The department cannot charge more that $25 per year for registration.

 You must take a class and receive a “Food Service Sanitation Management Certificate” from the health department, which is about 15 hours long and costs at least $100.